Celtic's Juranovic close to £10m Union Berlin move

 Juranovic joined Ange Postecoglou's side from Legia Warsaw in August 2021 and has made 53 appearances for the club, scoring six times.

+"But obviously, if all things work out, he'll be moving on, which is great for him, really pleased for him.
+For us, he'll always be remembered fondly as a player that contributed to a special year."

-He was heavily linked with a move during his World Cup campaign in Qatar.
+After helping Celtic win last season's Scottish League Cup and Premiership, Juranovic was heavily linked with a move during his recent World Cup campaign in Qatar.

 Union Berlin are fifth in their division, level on points with fourth-placed Eintracht Frankfurt.